 Kid friendly?
 Yes

 This is what the “trailhead” looks like – no signs just an open area on the right side of the road blocked off by small rocks to create a parking area.
 To get to Five Hole Arch simply follow the cairns.
-We actually hiked this before sunrise so it was too dark to take photos on the way there, then my phone & camera both died on the way back!

-You should reach Five Hole Arch in about 30-40 minutes, hiking at a fast pace.
+Keep following the cairns – you should reach Five Hole Arch in about 30-40 minutes, hiking at a fast pace.

 Another natural arch nearby.